academe/GoogleFontMetadata/README.md

 GoogleFontMetadata
 ==================

+There is a small writeup about this here: http://academe.co.uk/2013/09/google-web-fonts-api-categories-and-subsets/

 Given the Google Webfonts hg repository pulled into the local "googlefonts-hg" directory, these scripts aim to extract all the font metadata so that it can be used in other tools.